zachvalenta/jvns.ca/content/post/2018-09-03-editing-my-blog-s-http-headers-with-cloudflare-workers.markdown

 And, most importantly, the website displays properly instead of being a bunch of raw HTML, which was the point.
 Amazing!

+### wishlist: better logging for easier debugging

+One thing I really wish these workers had was some kind of logging system that let me log debug information about requests.
+They say that you can [use Sentry to accomplish this](https://blog.cloudflare.com/dogfooding-edge-workers/) which I'm totally sure would work, but it's a little finicky to set up and even a sampled log of what the workers `console.log`'d would be amazing.
+At some point I'll probably set up Sentry to figure out what's actually going on here.

 ### cloudflare workers are neat

-I usually don't talk about paid services on this blog and these workers definitely aren't free (they charge $5/month for up to 10 million requests/month, right now).
-But this was useful to me and the pricing seems reasonable and I thought it might be useful to other folks too!
-It's definitely a hack -- running custom javascript on every single HTTP request is kind of a silly way to fix what is probably some kind of server configuration issue somewhere.
-But it helps me fix my problem until I decide to spend the time to migrate web hosts or whatever, so I'm happy with that :)
+I usually don't talk about paid services on this blog and these workers definitely aren't free (they charge $5/month for up to 10 million requests/month).
+But this was useful to me and I think it's really cool to be able to write arbitrary Javascript code that modifies all of my blog's HTTP responses!

+It's definitely a hack -- running custom javascript on every single HTTP request is an extremely silly way to fix what is probably some kind of server configuration issue somewhere.
+But it helps me fix my problem until I decide to spend the time to migrate web hosts or whatever, so I'm happy with that.
+Paying $60/year is definitely worth it to me to fix the problem & not have to spend the time to migrate to a different host right now :)

 Looking at the CDN landscape in general, Fastly offers a seemingly similar feature called the [Edge SDK](https://www.fastly.com/products/edge-sdk) that lets you write VCL ("varnish configuration language").
+I haven't used that though.